 But the Russians will only join in the setting back of the clocks this year.
 From then on they will remain on Standard Time (winter time) and will not be setting their clocks forward again 1 hour along with the rest of Europe in March 2015.

 The Federation Council, which is the Russian Parliament's upper house, will consider the bill for a vote on July 9.

 Closer to the West

-Will replace unpopular time law
+Replaces unpopular law

 The recent vote overturns former President Dmitry Medvedev's move to end “winter time” in 2011 and to reduce the number of time zones in Russia.